 How much of my donation goes toward operations?

 89% of every donation goes toward operating costs and 11% goes toward administrative costs.

 Of course!
 For every donated dollar we distribute $10 worth of food.
 So, a $10 donation will allow us to distribute $100 worth of food!

 How can I help?

 Volunteer opportunities are available in the warehouse and office, as well as for special events and projects.
-For more information, click here, or call the Food Bank at 845-534-5344.
+For more information, visit the volunteer section of the website or call the Food Bank at 845-534-5344.

 Why should I support the Food Bank of the Hudson Valley?